petems/hardcover-cli/README.md

 ### GraphQL Queries

-The application uses the following GraphQL queries:
+The application uses the following GraphQL queries with type-safe responses:

 #### Get Current User